 The Foundation endeavors to structure its financial assets to be available and liquid as its general expenditures, liabilities, and other obligations become due.
-Investments, except for private funds and closely held stocks that are subject to liquidity restrictions, are available to fund any obligations not covered by liquid funds.
+Investments, except for private funds and closely held stocks that are subject to liquidity restrictions or funds restricted by donors, are available to fund any obligations not covered by liquid funds.

-(14) Subsequent Events
+(11) Subsequent Events

-The Foundation has evaluated subsequent events from the date of the combined statements of financial position through May 17, 2021, the date at which the combined financial statements were available to be issued, and determined there are no other items to disclose.
+The Foundation has evaluated subsequent events from the date of the combined statements of financial position through June 13, 2022, the date at which the combined financial statements were available to be issued, and determined there are no other items to disclose.